KeeganSLW/anrikard.github.io/_posts/2016-05-02-who-is-my-public.markdown

 My identity hasn't risen out of this deep place of ultimate truth inside myself (something something Nietzche/Rorty/Derrida something something), but only ever in relation to the work being done around me.
 You could say I 'own' my identity.
 But it's still certainly modeled on folks I admire.
 I feel successfully socialized and thrillingly free - properly "made in the image" and flush with choice.

 And so the "public" learning that I do in this space could be better framed as follows: I'm writing to my small - rather insulated - network to sharpen my opinions and my medium-style-writing by mimicking, extending, and attempting to "complicate" the ideas passed around by this world of educators (mentors).
 This writing - more than anything - is an informal apprenticeship.
 And before I go "truly public" I'd love the challenges of my current "public."
 This current public that educates for a living.
+There's so much to know.

 I'm going to leave you with a brief section from Susan Sontag's introduction to "Against Interpretation" which has helped me to reflect on these writings even before I've written most of them: